 Notes to the GPFS are presented in a systematic manner in line with IPSAS 22, which requires full disclosure of financial information of the General Government Sector.
 The items in the Statements are cross referenced to any related information in the Notes and followed the format provided in the Accounting Manual.

 8. Comparative Information:

-The General Purpose Financial Statements disclosed all numerical information of 2021 in relation to the fiscal year 2020.
+The General Purpose Financial Statements disclosed all numerical information in relation to the mid-year 2022.

 9. Budget Figures: